** Darla Travels is reader-supported.

 Lake Pueblo State Park has trails on high ground, others that traverse canyons, and still others following the lake’s shoreline.
-The bluffs and rock formations and in the park are enough to turn an ordinary hiker into an amateur geologist.
+The bluffs and rock formations in the park are enough to turn an ordinary hiker into an amateur geologist.
 Learn more about Lake Pueblo State Park hiking below.

 About Lake Pueblo State Park